 So it’s no surprise that pink runs rampant in the sex toy industry.
-Take this vibrators section: there are roughly 500 pink toys listed.
-Purple is a similar number, with blue and black close behind.
-But green, yellow, and orange (some of the best colors ever, just quietly) are devastatingly underrepresented.
+Pink and purple dominate, while blue and black trail behind, and green, yellow, and orange (some of the best colors ever, just quietly) are devastatingly underrepresented.

 Maybe I shouldn’t feel patronized, exactly, by the existence of pink sex toys, but… I do.
 More thought should be put into a sex toy’s color than, “well, this is a toy for women, so pink is perfect.
 Right, guys?”
 I imagine a lot of mansplaining goes on in sex toy company boardrooms.
 And mansplaining does not make me horny.

 Like, I really don’t give a fuck if your “sales numbers” tell you women like pink.
 Because I don’t trust your “sales numbers.”
 They are based on shitty selection in the first place — pinks and purples.
 Give us no real choices and you’ll only fulfill your own prophecy.

 This epidemic just makes me want to throw up.
 It’s fucking everywhere and never seems to end.

 It’s a sex toy shaped like a goddamn banana, yet someone decided that pink was more appropriate than yellow.

 It’s leopard print tinted pink, like no actual animal.